Location:

 Fees:

 No fees to launch from the bridge.
-There is a $2 fee to be paid to the park when you arrive there.
+There is a $2 fee to be paid to the park when you arrive there, if you are mooring boards, swimming or using the park facilities.

 What to bring: